-MDHA has an Executive Board of Directors are volunteers that oversee the Mission and Visions of the organization comprised of the Executive Committee and the Regional Directors.
+MDHA has an Executive Board of Directors who are volunteers that oversee the Mission and Visions of the organization comprised of the Executive Committee and the Regional Directors.
 All these volunteers are members of chapters in communities throughout Minnesota.
 Click HERE for a copy of our most recent Corporate Bylaws to read about how we operate!

 Executive Committee and Regional Directors